SarveshMankar/sort-files/README.md

  > To Sort Files

  Running it by command *python sort_files.py* will sort all the things.

  And then you are good to go and finding the files is much easier.

+> For any changes

+ If I have missed out any file extension, so just go to the file *sort_files.py* and in *Part 3* just add the extension in the repective list.

+ >Thank You!